SeattleChris/sample-django/README.md

 ## Utility Files

-Do a global search (not just the following files) for APPNAME and replace it with the stand alone app name.
 The following files may need additional modifications for a given stand alone Django app we are making or testing.

 * boot_django.py - sets up & configure Django settings as needed for the stand alone Django app.